Gauravmrao/cv-volume-control/README.md

 2. Clone the repository and ensure the custom hand tracking module is properly set up.
 3. Run the Python file, and ensure your webcam is connected and active.
 4. Adjust the system volume by pinching and spreading your thumb and index finger in front of the camera.

-This project is a stepping stone toward gesture-controlled interfaces that are more user-friendly and accessible, contributing to a future where human-computer interaction is more seamless and inclusive.